auraphp/Aura.Di/docs/mutations.md

 router from multiple configs or adding commands to a console application object.

-After the _Container_ constructs a new instance of an object, you can specify which other objects will mutate the original object before locking it.
+After the _Container_ constructs a new instance of an object, you can specify which other objects will mutate the original object before locking the container.

 Say we have classes like the following: